API Conformance Scan

 Scan configurations and tokens are specific to a scan version: you cannot run Scan v2 using a Scan v1 scan token, and vice versa.
 When running a scan, make sure you specify the right scan token for the scan version you are using, otherwise Conformance Scan cannot use the associated scan configuration and fails to run.

-When the on-premises scan starts, it establishes a a two-way, HTTP/2 gRPC connection to 42Crunch Platform at the address services.<your hostname>
+When the on-premises scan starts, it establishes a two-way, HTTP/2 gRPC connection to 42Crunch Platform at the address services.<your hostname>

 and the port 8001